isomerpages/moe-commonwealthsec/_2025-secondary-1-registration/Eligibility to Study Subject(s) at a More Demanding Level.md

 <p>After the Secondary 1 Posting Results are released, the school will send
 a notification of offer via Parents Gateway to parents whose children are eligible to study one or more subjects at a more demanding level in that afternoon.
-Eligibility to study a subject a more demanding level will be based on the AL score obtained for the corresponding PSLE subject.</p>
+Eligibility to study a subject at a more demanding level will be based on the AL score obtained for the corresponding PSLE subject.</p>
 <p>Eligible students in Posting Group 1 can choose to accept the offer to
 study one or more subjects at the G2 level.
 Similarly, eligible students in Posting Group 2 can choose to accept the offer to study one or more